Luke Jacobs

-Luke Jacobs (born August 21, 2000) is an English professional wrestler working for the British promotions Revolution Pro Wrestling (RevPro) and Progress Wrestling.
-In RevPro, he is a former Undisputed British Heavyweight Champion, and a former Undisputed British Cruiserweight Champion; and in Progress, a former Progress Atlas Champion and the former one-time PROGRESS World Champion.
+Luke Jacobs (born August 21, 2000) is an English professional wrestler, He is currently working for the British promotions Revolution Pro Wrestling (RevPro) and Progress Wrestling.
+In RevPro, he is a former Undisputed British Heavyweight Champion, and a former Undisputed British Cruiserweight Champion; and in Progress, a former one-time Progress Atlas Champion and the former one-time PROGRESS World Champion.

 Early life

 Jacobs was born on August 21, 2000 in Manchester England.
 He attended the Middleton Technology School and later Hopwood Hall College.
 At age 15, Jacobs began training at the FutureShock Wrestling Performance Centre under the instructions of James Drake and Zack Gibson.

 Professional wrestling career

 British independent scene (2018–present)

 Jacobs is known for competing in various of the British independent scene.
 At Royal Quest II, an event promoted by New Japan Pro Wrestling on British territory on October 2, 2022, Jacobs teamed up with Ethan Allen in a losing effort against Los Ingobernables de Japon (Sanada and Hiromu Takahashi).